maidsafe/rfcs/proposed/0000-Petname-System.md

 ## Absolute/Unique Navigation

 Since there is no globally unique human-memorable addresses in the Petname System, URLs/URIs will be deprecated.
 They will be replaced with a Key input to reference unique data.
-This will be used sparingly, but it is still relevant in order to be able to navigate to a specific site without any digital referral.
+This will be used sparingly, but it is still relevant in order to be able to navigate to a specific site without any digital Referral.
 No App developer can use anything other than Keys to reference any other data on the SAFE Network.

-This Key input cannot accept Nicknames as keys.
+This Key input cannot accept Nicknames as Keys.
 Even though Nicknames have the ability to be indexed into a searchable database, they are not meant to be an absolute resolver because they lack the attribute of being globally unique.
 While a search engine for Nicknames is not included in this proposal, it is certainly an application that this proposal facilitates.

-Any file or directory inside of a Share can be referenced by its name.
-Since the Key is globally unique, any pathname appended to it must therefore be globally unique also just by virtue of being an extension of an already unique pointer.
+Any file or directory inside of a Nicknamed Share can be referenced by its name.
+Since the Key is globally unique, any name appended to it must therefore be globally unique also just by virtue of being an extension of an already unique pointer.

 ## Namespace Transmogrification
 ### From the network to the user